vaultsandbox/docs/src/content/docs/deployment/deployment-setup.md

 - Port 80 accessible from internet (for ACME validation)
 - Port 443 accessible for HTTPS
-- DNS A record pointing to your server
+- DNS A record pointing to your server (custom domain only)

-**That's it!** HTTPS will be enabled automatically at `https://qa.example.com`
+**That's it!** HTTPS will be enabled automatically.

 ## System Requirements